Meet Cheryl Johnson, the House clerk managing the speaker votes

 "Our clerk has stepped up and reflects our House's best tradition of preparation and dedication to this institution, and we're grateful," Hill said at the beginning of his nomination speech on Thursday.

-Democrat Rep. Ro Khanna of California also sang Johnson's praises in a tweet on Wednesday.
+Rep. Ro Khanna, D-Calif., also sang Johnson's praises in a tweet on Wednesday.

 "Cheryl Johnson, the clerk of the House, for Speaker?"
 Khanna wrote.
 "She's been extraordinary without any rules passed and in having some sense of fairness and order."

-Rep. Hakeem Jeffries, the House Democratic leader and nominee for speaker, gave Johnson creditat a press conference on Thursday.
+Rep. Hakeem Jeffries, the House Democratic leader and nominee for speaker, gave Johnson credit at a press conference Thursday.

 He called her "a historic figure in her own right" and said she "is doing a very good job under difficult circumstances."